What to Do If Your Business Is Attacked With Ransomware

 Keep your systems updated

 Be diligent about updating the systems that run on your network.
-Whether it’s your web browser, your anti-virus software, or your email service, these programs often issue patches to vulnerabilities in their updates.
+Whether it’s your web browser, anti-virus software, or email service, these programs often issue patches to vulnerabilities in their updates.
 Hackers are constantly searching for people who ignore these updates.

 Consider cyber liability insurance